GokhanDuzel/TicTacToe/docs/design_system.md

 In our version, we replaced Multipliers with squares to create a funnier, and more exciting game experience for users.
-If this isn't madness, what is?
+If this isn't madness, what is? :open_mouth: :open_mouth: :open_mouth:

 ## Colours